NLeSC/TEAM2018/june/overview.md

 # TEAM2018
-This is the repo for the first 2018 TEAM sprint.

-The sprint will take place from the 25th to the 28th of June.
+These are the teams for the first 2018 TEAM sprint.
+This sprint will take place from the 25th to the 28th of June.

-The selected topics are:

 | Team                    | Project             | Lead     | Goal                                                 |
 |:-----------------------:|:-------------------:|:--------:|------------------------------------------------------|